rblades/dhworkbook_master/docs/module-2/Exercises.md

 6. We need to create a program.
 Make a new directory for this exercise like so: `$ mkdir m2e4`.
 Then, change into that directory by typing `$ cd m2e4`.

 7. Make sure that's where you are by typing `$ pwd`.
 Now, make an empty file for our program with `$ touch canadiana.sh`.
-Touch makes an empty file; the .sh in the filename indicates that this is a shell script.
+Touch makes an empty file; the `.sh` in the filename indicates that this is a shell script.

 8. Open the empty file with `$ nano canadiana.sh`.
-Now, the program that Ian Milligan wrote makes calls to the API that **used to live** at eco.canadiana.ca.
+Now, the program that Ian Milligan wrote makes calls to the API that **used to live** at `eco.canadiana.ca`.
 But note the [error message on Canadiana's website](http://eco.canadiana.ca/view/oocihm.16278/?r=0&s=1&fmt=json&api_text=1).
 So we have to change Milligan's script so that it points to the API at [search.canadiana.ca](http://search.canadiana.ca/).
 Copy the script below into your empty `canadiana.sh`.
 If you want, adjust the search parameters (in the line starting with `pages`) for material you're more interested in.

         #! /bin/bash
         pages=$(curl 'http://search.canadiana.ca/search?q=ottawa*&field=&so=score&df=1800&dt=1900&fmt=json' | jq '.pages')